shawn-sandy/idea/src/ideas/starthere.md

 **DS Structure (Default Structure)**

-While IDEA is based on the Atomic model (atoms, molecules, organisms, templates, pages) popularized by Brad Frost, we choose naming structure that we believe would more familiar to developers:
+While IDEA is based on the Atomic model (atoms, molecules, organisms, templates, pages) popularized by Brad Frost, ours is bit more opinionated and based on a naming structure that we believe would be more familiar for traditional teams

 - Attributes (Tokens)
 - Elements (Molecules)
+- Actions ()
 - Patterns (Organisms)
 - Screens (Templates)
 - Apps / Prototypes (Pages)